-- Must sign a written Informed Consent form and be willing to undergo cataract surgery for unilateral or bilateral implantation of the LAL. - Between the ages of 40 and 80 inclusive on the day the cataract surgery is performed. - Study eye must have preoperative keratometric cylinder ≤ 3.50 D. - Study eye must have a cataract causing reduction in best corrected distance visual acuity (BCDVA) to a level of 20/32 or worse with or without a glare source. - Study eye must have BCDVA projected (by clinical estimate based upon past ocular history or retinal exam) to be 20/20 or better after cataract removal and IOL implantation. - If only one eye of a subject is enrolled, the non-study eye must have the potential for BCVDA of 20/40 or better. - Study eye has clear intraocular media other than cataract. - Willing and able to comply with the requirements for study specific procedures and visits. - Study eye has a dilated pupil diameter of ≥ 7.0 mm. - Study eye has an undilated distance viewing pupil diameter > 2.5 mm. - Study eye requires an IOL power within the range available for the LAL.
+- Must sign a written Informed Consent form and be willing to undergo cataract surgery for the implantation of the LAL. - Ages 30 or older on the day the cataract surgery is performed. - Preoperative keratometric cylinder ≤ 3.50 D.

+- Study eye must have a cataract causing reduction in best corrected distance visual acuity (BCDVA) to a level of 20/32 or worse with or without a glare source. - In subjects with only one eye enrolled in the study: Potential for BCDVA of 20/40 or better in the non-study eye after cataract removal and IOL implantation. - Study eye has BCDVA projected to be 20/20 or better after cataract removal and IOL implantation as estimated by potential acuity meter (PAM) or surgeon estimation. - Study eye has clear intraocular media other than cataract. - Willing and able to comply with the requirements for study specific procedures and visits. - Study eye has average dilated pupil diameter of ≥ 7.0 mm. - Study eye requires an IOL power within the range available for the LAL.